catherinemoresco/PDFProject/README.md

 - Alberto Rios
 - [ Cristian Saucedo ](https://github.com/saucedox)

-## Update 11/19/14: Iteration 2 Plans

-### TODO List

-#### UI
-- [x] Highlights!
-- [ ] Annotations!
-- [x] Deleting highlights and annotations!
-- [x] Some fine-looking front-end desgin!

-#### Server
-- [ ] Modified PDF document download!
-	+ Getting highlight data from frontend
-	+ Merging highlights and SVG edits
-- [x] Streamlined file handling!

-#### Image processing
-- [x] Refined image processing algorithms!
-	 + Better skew detection accuracy
-	 + Enhanced handling of noise and blacked-out margins
-- [x] Eliminate ImageMagick dependency!
-        + Require Ghostscript instead, which has a much simpler installation process.

-#### Overall:
-- [ ] Opportunities for user correction of algorithmic failings!

-### Features Not Actually Included in Iteration 2

-Highlights work, but do not follow the detected lines of the text.
-Annotations didn't work.
-A function was created for PDF download, but no interface to it was provided, nor was opportunity for user corrections provided.

-The line highlighting was difficult because keeping track of dynamic boxes along with deleting dynamic boxes and choosing which boxes where kept according to event listeners was a task of unexpected complexity.

-Overall, the lack of these features was largely sure to an underestimation of their difficulty and a lack of appropriately allotted amounts of time on the parts of the responsible teams.

 ## Example Usage and Recommended Acceptance Tests
 It's pretty simple to use: upload your own document with the "upload" button, and watch it appear, processed and straightened!